nasa/ow_simulator/ow_dynamic_terrain/README.md

 In most scenarios, you would want to set position.z parameter to zero when using either 'add' and 'sub' as a merge_method such that additions and subtractions and subtractions are applied as offsets to the current height of the terrain.
- Meanwhile, for 'min', 'max' and 'avg' you would want to set the z value of the position parameter to match the elevation of where you want to have the generated hemisphere position whihch will eventually intersect at that level with the terrain.
+ Meanwhile, for 'min', 'max' and 'avg' you would want to set the z value of the position parameter to match the elevation of where you want to have the generated hemisphere position which will eventually intersect at that level with the terrain.

 In the above example, with z value set to 2.0 and weight is -1.0 this would produce a hemisphere with lowest value of 2.0 + (-1.0) = 1.0.
 Since merged_method is set to 'min', if current height values of the terrain at point (x = 0, y = 0)